Please click on one of the options below to find out more about public sector procurements in Nova Scotia.

 The Public Tenders Office will only accept deliveries between the hours of 8:00 a.m. to 4:00 p.m., Monday to Friday

-Please NOTE: As of December 17th, 2018 Procurement is Relocating!
+Please NOTE: As of December 17th, 2018 - the Province of Nova Scotia's Procurement Office has Relocated!

 TO: 5161 George Street, Suite 600, Halifax, Nova Scotia